SWOSSAA CONSTITUTION

 later.
 An individual is allowed to

-compete as a midget if he/she is in his/her first year of high school only.
+compete as a novice if he/she is in his/her first year of high school only.

 4.4.4 A